 Latest ipad blogs

-Thanks to everyone who entered the iPhone Life Weekly Weekend Giveaway!
-We received entries from 499 people in 29 different countries this week!
-And we have now selected the winners.
+Thanks to everyone who entered iPhone Life's Biweekly Weekend Giveaway!
+We received entries from 475 people in 29 different countries this week!
+WOW!
+And are giving away 3 amazing accessories!

 Everything iPad - Apps, Accessories, Reviews, Wallpapers etc | iPhone Life Magazine